openshift-labs/learn-katacoda/middleware/serverless/05-knative-client.md

 You can verify what you the kn client has deployed, to make sure its inline with what you have see in previous chapter.

-## Update Knative Service
+## Update Serverless Service
 To create a new revision using kn is as easy as running another command.

-In previous chapter we deployed a new revision of Knative service by adding an environment variable.
+In previous chapter we deployed a new revision of Serverless service by adding an environment variable.
 Lets try do the same thing with kn to trigger a new deployment:
 `kn service update greeter --env "MESSAGE_PREFIX=Namaste"`{{execute}}

 Now Invoking the service will return me a response like **Namaste greeter ⇒ '9861675f8845' : 1**

-## Describe Knative Service
+## Describe Serverless Service
-Sometime you wish you get the YAML of the Knative service to build a new service or to compare with with another service. kn makes it super easy for you to get the YAML:
+Sometime you wish you get the YAML of the Serverless service to build a new service or to compare with with another service. kn makes it super easy for you to get the YAML:

 `kn service describe greeter`{{execute}}